Meditating with Sound

 You are invited to bring any props that support your comfort.
 Zabuton cushions, blankets, eye pillows, and chairs are provided.

-- Date: the fourth Wednesday of each month
+- Date: the fourth Wednesday of each month (unless rescheduled – please check the calendar)

 - Time: 7:00pm – 8:15pm.
 Come early to get a good spot!
 NOTE: the door is locked at 7:00pm.